adamkulawik/tdd-oop-workshop/exercises/VOD.md

 Fetch from CRM module status of the customer.
 VIP customers will now pay 3 USD.

-Data can be fetched from `CustomerAPI` interface, method `CustomerStatus customerStatus(CustomerId customerId`
+Data can be fetched from `CustomerFacade` interface, method `CustomerStatus customerStatus(CustomerId customerId`

 ### Step 5 - Premiere movies